thinkshout/thinkshout/_case_studies/columbia-riverkeeper.md

     section-data-number3: "+45%"
     section-data-text3: "increase in pageviews"
     section-description: |
-      Since launch, our relationship with Columbia Riverkeeper has evolved into one of our most valued partnerships, with quarterly strategy meetings where we cover their upcoming campaigns and fundraising goals, as well as provide them with an analysis of their site performance to identify future areas for improvement.
+      Since launch, our relationship with Columbia Riverkeeper has evolved into one of our most valued partnerships, with quarterly strategy meetings where we cover upcoming campaigns and fundraising goals, as well as provide an analysis of their site performance to identify future areas for improvement.
 We’re excited to see where they go as they embark on this new chapter in their digital identity.

 cs-cta-text: Launch Site
 cs-cta-url: https://www.columbiariverkeeper.org